JunjueLiao/junjueliao.github.io/content/authors/admin/_index.md

     #date_start: 2016-01-01
     #date_end: 2020-12-31
     summary: |
       Oct.
 2023 - Jun.
-2024: Working with Bohan Shen and Renjie He on analysing the propagation process of hot spot ignition, under the guaidence of <a href="https://www.physics.sjtu.edu.cn/en/jsml/zhangjie.html">Jie Zhang</a>.
+2024: Worked with Bohan Shen and Renjie He on analysing the propagation process of hot spot ignition and derived a relaxed detonation threshold, under the guaidence of Prof. <a href="https://www.physics.sjtu.edu.cn/en/jsml/zhangjie.html">Jie Zhang</a>.
   - position: Undergraduate Researcher in SJTU LLP
     company_name: Advised by Min Chen
     company_url: ''